Sequential composition of propositional logic programs: Restricted Classes of Programs

-We have the following structural result as a specialization of Theorem \ref{thm:Horn}.
+We have the following structural result as a specialization of \prettyref{thm:Horn}:

-\begin{theorem} The space of all propositional Krom-Horn theories forms a subnear-semiring with respect to sequential composition and union.
-Moreover, Krom theories distribute from the left, that is, for any propositional Horn theories $P$ and $R$, we have This implies that the space of proper propositional Krom-Horn theories forms a finite idempotent semiring. \end{theorem} \begin{proof} For any proper Krom rule $r=a\la b$, we have Hence, we have which shows that Krom theories distribute from the left, that his, the space of all Krom theories forms a semiring (cf. Theorem \ref{thm:Horn}). \end{proof}
+\begin{theorem} The space of all propositional Krom programs forms a monoid with respect to composition with the neutral element given by the unit program, and it forms a seminearring with respect to sequential composition and union.
+More generally, we have for arbitrary programs $P$ and $R$.
+Moreover, Krom programs distribute from the left, that is, for any programs $P$ and $R$, we have This implies that the space of proper propositional Krom programs forms a finite idempotent semiring. \end{theorem} \begin{proof} We first prove \prettyref{equ:KPR}, which implies associativity for propositional Krom programs.
+A rule $r$ is in $K(PR)$ iff either $r=a\in K$, in which case we have $r\in (KP)R$, or for some $a\leftarrow b\in K$, $b\leftarrow b_1,\ldots,b_k\in P$, and $b_1\leftarrow B_1,\ldots,b_k\leftarrow B_k\in R$, in which case we have $r=a\leftarrow B_1\cup\ldots\cup B_k$.
+A simple computation shows The proof that every rule in $(KP)R$ is in $K(PR)$ is analogous.

+We now want to prove \prettyref{equ:KP_cup_R}.
+For any proper Krom rule $r=a\leftarrow b$, we have Hence, we have where the sixth identity follows from the idempotency of union.
+This shows that Krom programs distribute from the left which implies that the space of all proper\footnote{If $K$ contains facts, then $K\emptyset= f(K)\neq\emptyset $ violates the last axiom of a semiring (cf. Section \ref{sec:Algebraic_Structures}).} Krom programs forms a semiring (cf. \prettyref{thm:Horn}). \end{proof}